SaurabhGurjar/WeatherIn/README.md

 # Template

-This a template for a new project
+WeatherIn is a simple weather app.